gbLw1/react-practice/README.md

 ## About

-simple react app with good practices
+Simple react app with good practice and learning purposes.

 ### App pages: